TREC 2025 Tip-of-the-Tongue (ToT) Track

 - May (tentative): Release corpus and training queries

-- August (tentative): Release test queries
+- Early July (tentative): Release test queries

-- September (tentative): Deadline for submitting runs
+- August (tentative): Deadline for submitting runs

 Registration